yarohtar/cam-maths-notes-obsidian/Notes/Computable Function.md

 A partial function $f:\mathbb{B}^{k}\dashrightarrow \mathbb{B}$ is called computable if there is a register machine $M$ such that $f=f_{M,k}$.
 [[Domain of a Computable Function]]

-We further extend this defi
+We further extend this definition to [[Partial Numerical Function]]s.